Sirvoid/Midless/README.md

 Open Source Voxel Game made in C using Raylib.

-*Multiplayer is not fully implemented yet so the server code will come later.
+*Multiplayer not fully functional yet*

 ## Dependencies